 Big Sky Seminars is an ADA CERP Recognized Provider.
 These continuing education activities have been planned and implemented in accordance with the standards of the ADA CERP through joint sponsorship between Big Sky Seminars and The Center for Neural Occlusion.
 ADA CERP is a service of the American Dental Association to assist dental professionals in identifying quality providers of continuing dental education.
 ADA CERP does not approve or endorse individual courses or instructors, nor does it imply acceptance of credit hours by Boards of Dentistry.

-Chapters 2, 4, 5, 6 & 10 are required reading for the level 1 certification exam.
+Chapters 2, 4, 5, 7, 9 & 10 are required reading for the level 1 & 3 certification exams.
 Use coupon code CNOHOR at checkout for CNO student DISCOUNT!